 We arrived 30 minutes early at Jungle Raider Park Xtreme, the largest Lake Como adventure park in Lombardy, to get fitted for our gear – a safety harness with various safety contraptions, a hairnet, and a helmet.

 You’ll want to wear comfortable clothes and I recommend a longer shirt since your harness will make it ride up when you’re ziplining.

-Many of the ziplines had a unique feature that I had never seen before – nets!
-This is where you get to test your spidy skills.
+Many of the ziplines had panoramic views and a unique feature that I had never seen before – nets!
+This is where you get to test your spidey skills.
 Climbing down the nets was relatively easy, once you got your rhythm.
 But you learn not to get cocky very quickly – it will come back to bite you, as I soon learned!

 Just when you’re feeling confident, and ready to take on the world, you’re offered your next challenge.
 This is the adventure of all zipline adventures!
 The question is, will you accept it?
 Out of our group of 10, only 2 of us did!

 It’s the Zipline Bungee!

 I’ve never seen anything like it before!
 You’re hooked up to a long bungee cord, and then free fall 25 meters into a ravine and then bounce your way up and down a 50-meter long cable!
 As I stepped onto the plank, I felt like a pirate being order to walk the plank.
 The only difference was that I wasn’t being ordered to it, I was willingly doing it…or was I?

 As with so many things in life, the first step – especially when it’s into thin air, is the hardest!